-- a A legal deed shall not be executed on behalf of the council unless authorised by a resolution. - b Subject to standing order 22(a) above, any two councillors may sign, on behalf of the council, any deed required by law and the Proper Officer shall witness their signatures.
+- a A legal deed shall not be executed on behalf of the council unless authorised by a resolution. - b Subject to standing order 23(a), any two councillors may sign, on behalf of the council, any deed required by law and the Proper Officer shall witness their signatures.

-23 Communicating with District and County Councillors
+24 Communicating with District and County Councillors

-- a An invitation to attend a meeting of the council shall be sent, together with the agenda, to the ward councillor(s) of the District and County Councils representing the area of the council. - b Unless the council determines otherwise, a copy of each letter sent to the District or County Council shall be sent to the ward councillor(s) representing the area of the council.
+- a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the District and County Councils representing the area of the council. - b Unless the Council determines otherwise, a copy of each letter sent to the District or County Council shall be sent to the ward councillor(s) representing the area of the Council.

-24 Restrictions on councillor activities
+25 Restrictions on councillor activities

-- a Unless authorised by a resolution, no councillor shall: - i. inspect any land and/or premises which the council has a right or duty to inspect; or - ii. issue orders, instructions or directions.
+- a Unless duly authorised, no councillor shall: - i. inspect any land and/or premises which the Council has a right or duty to inspect; or - ii. issue orders, instructions or directions.

-25 Standing orders generally
+26 Standing orders generally

-- a All or part of a standing order, except one that incorporates mandatory statutory requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - b A motion to add to or vary or revoke one or more of the council's standing orders, except one that incorporates mandatory statutory requirements, shall be proposed by a special motion, the written notice by at least 4 councillors to be given to the Proper Officer in accordance with standing order 9 above. - The Proper Officer shall provide a copy of the council's standing orders to a councillor as soon as possible after he has delivered his acceptance of office form. - d The decision of a chairman of a meeting as to the application of standing orders at meetings shall be final.
+- a All or part of a standing order, except one that incorporates mandatory statutory or legal requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - b A motion to add to or vary or revoke one or more of the Council's standing orders, except one that incorporates mandatory statutory or legal requirements, shall be proposed by a special motion, the written notice by at least 4 councillors to be given to the Proper Officer in accordance with standing order 9. - c The Proper Officer shall provide a copy of the Council's standing orders to a councillor as soon as possible. - d The decision of the chairman of a meeting as to the application of standing orders at meetings shall be final.

-26 Power of General Competence
+27 Power of General Competence

-- a Before exercising the Power of General Competence, a meeting of the full Council shall have passed a resolution to confirm it has satisfied the prescribed statutory criteria required to qualify as an eligible parish council. - b The Council's period of eligibility begins on the date that the resolution under standing order 26 (a) above was made and must be re-confirmed on the day of the annual meeting of the council that takes place in a year of ordinary elections. - c After the expiry of its preceding period of eligibility, the council continues to be an eligible council solely for the purpose of completing any activity undertaken in the exercise of the Power of General Competence which was not completed before the expiry of the Council's preceding period of eligibility referred to in standing order 26(b) above.
+- a Before exercising the Power of General Competence, a meeting of the full Council shall have passed a resolution to confirm it has satisfied the prescribed statutory criteria required to qualify as an eligible parish council. - b The Council's period of eligibility begins on the date that the resolution under standing order 26 (a) above was made and must be re-confirmed on the day of the annual meeting of the council that takes place in a year of ordinary elections.

+c After the expiry of its preceding period of eligibility, the council continues to be an eligible council solely for the purpose of completing any activity undertaken in the exercise of the Power of General Competence which was not completed before the expiry of the Council's preceding period of eligibility referred to in standing order 26(b) above.

 These standing orders were adopted by Pitstone Parish Council on and will be reviewed again within 12 months.

+Minute Reference

-Minute Reference Signed on behalf of Pitstone Parish Council by the Chairman
+Signed on behalf of Pitstone Parish Council by the Chairman